Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound like the same service, but they're not, and in Maryland the difference is written into the licenses themselves.

-In Colorado, memory care isn't its own licensed category.
-It's dementia care provided inside an Assisted Living Residence, often in a secured unit.
+In Colorado, memory care isn't its own licensed category: it's dementia care provided inside an Assisted Living Residence, often in a secured unit built for residents who may wander.

 "Home health" and "home care" sound like the same thing, but they're different services with different rules about what the care is and who pays for it.